bakkigit/MailMergeWeb/README.md

-💌 MailMerge
+# 💌 MailMerge

-MailMerge makes sending personalized emails to many recipients fast, easy, and efficient! 🚀
+**MailMerge** makes sending **personalized emails** to many recipients fast, easy, and efficient! 🚀

-🔍 What Is MailMerge?
+## 🔍 What Is MailMerge?
-MailMerge is a smart web app that lets you upload a list of names and email addresses, then automatically sends customized emails to each recipient.
+MailMerge is a smart web app that lets you upload a list of names and email addresses, then automatically sends **customized emails** to each recipient.
 No more manual editing—just click and send! ✉️

-💡 Key Features
+## 💡 Key Features
-📥 Upload contact lists (CSV or formatted text)
+- 📥 Upload contact lists (CSV or formatted text)

-🧠 Auto-inserts names into each message
+- 🧠 Auto-inserts names into each message

-📤 Send bulk emails with a personal touch
+- 📤 Send bulk emails with a personal touch

-⏳ Save time, reduce errors
+- ⏳ Save time, reduce errors

-🛠️ Easy-to-use and intuitive interface
+- 🛠️ Easy-to-use and intuitive interface

-🎯 Perfect For
+## 🎯 Perfect For
-📢 Email marketing campaigns
+- 📢 Email marketing campaigns

-🎟️ Event invitations
+- 🎟️ Event invitations

-🧑‍💼 Client or customer outreach
+- 🧑‍💼 Client or customer outreach

-🎊 Announcements to friends or teams
+- 🎊 Announcements to friends or teams

+---

+Make your emails **feel personal**, not like mass mail.
+With **MailMerge**, your outreach is faster, smarter, and more human. 💫